-Anthony is one of the 2016 founding members of D4A and has developed the organizational systems, structures, and support for our staff and members to deepen our leadership and impact.
-He oversees communications, operations, finances, and digital organizing, and he supports organizational & leadership development, fundraising, and campaign organizing.
+Anthony is one of the 2016 founding members of D4A and has helped develop the organizational systems, structures, and support for our staff and members to deepen our leadership and impact.
+He currently manages campaign organizing, communications, operations, and finances.
 Anthony is grateful for how D4A is an invitation to deepen in personal transformation and leadership while building a political home and community that fights for all of us.

-Anthony has over a decade of experience in local social justice work, including student-worker organizing, census and redistricting mobilization, community health center care management, youth instruction and leadership development, and electoral organizing.
-He loves cooking meals his Abuela and Nonna taught him, being a trickster, and receiving delightful reminders from kiddos about the abundance of joy in the world.
+Anthony has over a decade of experience in local social justice work, including student-worker campus organizing, census and redistricting mobilization, care management within community health centers, youth instruction and leadership development, and electoral organizing.
+He loves: cooking meals his Puerto Rican abuela and southern Italian nonna taught him, being a trickster, and receiving daily reminders from kiddos and nature about the many delights of life.

 Data & Digital Organizer (Fellowship)